 When you build your own affiliate website, your list is everything.
 It’s a lot easier to capture your reader’s email address when it’s in exchange for something valuable (free trial, free eBook, free video tutorial, etc).

 Most users will not buy the first time they visit your website but by turning them into a warmer lead, you can maintain contact with them and continue to promote your content and products.
+After a few emails, you’ve got another chance to make a conversion.

 We know there’s a ton of options out there, but we like to use Ninja Popups (no connection to Ninja Outreach, the 2010’s just loved them some ninjas).